Golden46/InventorySystem/docs/tutorial.md

 This is the script that will be used in order to `interact` with the item in the world to place it in the `inventory`.

 > [!WARNING]
-> This script will only work if you have downloaded my first person controller or followed my fps tutorial.
-If you have your own way to interact with items then you will need to adapt that to pick up items.
+> This script only works in conjunction with my first person controller.
+If you have downloaded my first person controller or followed my fps tutorial then it is fine yo use.
+If you have your own way to interact with items then you will need to adapt that to call the `PikcupItem` function every time the item is interacted with.

 The `OnInteract` function is called when a player clicks on the item in the world.
 This then calls the `PickUp` function which gets the player inventory script and attempts to place it in the inventory.
 If the item goes into the inventory then the object gets destroyed.

 > [!NOTE]
 > The `OnFocus` and `OnLoseFocus` functions can be ignored because we don't need to do anything in those for this interaction but they have to be there otherwise the script will not work.
-This is because they are present in the `Interactable` function this script overrides and could be used in other interactioms in the future.
+This is because they are present in the `Interactable` function this script overrides; The reason I haven't deleted them is because they could be useful for other interactions in the game.
 They are called when you hover over or look away from the item.
 ```cs
 public class ItemInteract : Interactable
 {